Effects of mycotoxins on pets

 Zearalenone

-Zearalenone is described as a toxin that alters the reproductive hormonal function in animals by boosting the overexpression of estrogen receptors, ending up in similar problems as described above in dog’s situation.
-However, the information about the effects generated by zearalenone on cats is still limited (Knutsen, et al., 2017).
+In cats, zearalenone is a toxin that disrupts reproductive hormone function by stimulating the overexpression of estrogen receptors, leading to problems similar to those mentioned above in dogs.
+However, information about the specific effects of zearalenone in cats remains quite limited (Knutsen et al., 2017).

 Trichothecenes